 High-rise

 Most commonly associated with the term condominium, high-rise buildings offer new or resale conventional condominium units with a variety of amenities.
-Some high-rise buildings may be conversion properties and some may be mixed-use developments with retail or commercial condo units on the lower levels.
+Some high-rise buildings may be conversion properties.
+Some may be mixed-use developments with retail or commercial condo units on the lower levels.

 Low-rise